-- What's too broad? (those go to the bottom of the list)
+- What's too broad? (those go to the bottom of the list)" - Diana Richardson

 Have tips for targeting the right keywords?

 We would love your thoughts on the questions above.
 Please share in the comments below.
 We also want to thank everyone that participated in the chat.
-We will be looking for your expert insights this week, where we will be discussing pillar content creation; SEMrushchat starts at 11 am ET/4 pm BST on Wednesday, November 27th.
+We will be looking for your expert insights this week.
+Join us for SEMrushchat at 11 am ET/4 pm BST every Wednesday.